aKuhTV/PB-SubscriberLevels/README.md

 0.2.1 - Added feature to set the level of a user manually via command
 0.3 - Added full localization support and ENGLISH TRANSLATION.
 Fixed a bug, where the active-sub-check would not work as expected.
 0.3.1 - Added feature to toggle synchronisation of sub-month data between Twitchs database and the bot's database.
 Translated console messages to English.
+0.3.2_hotfix - bugfix
+**0.3.3 - Added support for syncing cumulative months with Twitchs satabase on Sub-Gift events.
+Fixed an issue, where the apisync toggle wouldn't work if the user wasn't already listed in the database.**

+(Don't use versions before 0.3.3!)

 --------------